 Supporters of the tax measure in Richmond often cite what they define as “success stories” in cities like Norfolk and Virginia Beach.
 However, what these so-called supporters do not see, rather turn a blind eye to, is that Norfolk and Virginia Beach border other high-tax jurisdictions.
 Therefore, there are counties worth of a buffer against cigarette buyers fleeing the long arm of the liberal tax agenda.

-The other localities also do not have to face the rather large elephant in the room – the fact that the world’s biggest producer of cigarettes is located in Richmond.
+The other localities also do not have to face the rather large elephant in the room – the fact that the world’s biggest producer of cigarettes is located in the City of Richmond.

 Sitting just off Interstate-95, Philip Morris USA, part of the larger Altria Group, employs around 3,600 people just south of the city.
 Although the tobacco warehouses do not employ the ten thousand Richmonders they did in the 1990’s, or the nine thousand they did in the postbellum era, the company’s sole cigarette factory is an integral part of the Richmond economy.

-Store owners are worried enough about the tax hike, but what would it do to the city’s 4,000 employees if the company decided to set up shop elsewhere?
+Store owners are worried enough about the tax hike, but what would it do to the city’s almost direct and indirect 4,000 employees if the company decided to set up shop elsewhere?

 Talking about raising city revenue, Tanya Cook, Philip Morris USA’s director of cigarette manufacturing, has said the company has provided Richmond schools with $35 million in philanthropic support over the last decade.
 Furthermore, the revenue the city collects from the company for property taxes as well as the machinery and tools tax far exceeds what it would garner from a tax on cigarettes.